Coronavirus (COVID-19) Update

 - Public Health Agency of Canada – https://www.canada.ca/en/public-health/services/diseases/2019-novel-coronavirus-infection/health-professionals.html (information for health professionals)

-The Manitoba Government has launched a website for COVID-19 immunization information: www.protectmb.ca .
+The Manitoba Government website for COVID-19 immunization information is: www.protectmb.ca .

 Public Health Orders, Emergency Measures Orders and Orders under The Regulated Health Professions Act can be found here: Manitoba Laws (Orders)